TarunPrakash2002/MyProjects/F1 Lap Time Prediction (BASIC)/README.md

 More advanced F1-based projects are planned as follow-ups in the future, building on what this project taught me about feature validation and generalization testing.

+I have attached the python file which I used to import the F1 data.
+I have also attached the scaler pickle file on which I performed the feature scaling.
+And finally I have attached the 2021 F1 dataset I imported and used for my project.

 ## NOTE
 This is a first, complete version of the lap time prediction model.
 I identified a generalization limitation (see conclusion section) while testing the model